-Fiscal 2003 Compensation of the CEO.
+Fiscal 2004 Compensation of the CEO.
 Historically, the chief executive officer's salary has been primarily based on a comparison with the compensation levels of chief executive officers from a comparison group of companies provided by Watson Wyatt & Company.
-Additionally, the Compensation Committee assessed the nature and scope of the chief executive officer's responsibilities and the chief executive officer's contribution to the company's financial results.
-Specifically, the Compensation Committee considered favorably the increased revenues and reduced net loss experienced by the company in fiscal year 2003, as well as the effectiveness of Mr. Snyder's overall management in the face of the substantial efforts required to re-align the company's business activities.
-This realignment consisted of disposing of underperforming business activities associated with the company's products and videoconferencing services divisions, establishing the company's new enterprise software and licensing business activities, and reducing costs, while retaining key management employees needed for this realignment.
-Mr. Snyder's responsibilities also included the day-to-day management of the company, including the management and direction provided to members of the company's senior management team, development, articulation and supervision of the implementation of the company's business realignment and implementation of the company's long-term business strategy and product development plans, selection and management of the disposition of underperforming business units and the launch of the company's two new businesses, enterprise software and technology licensing.
-In the view of the Compensation Committee, Mr. Snyder, in his fourth year as chief executive officer, continued in fiscal 2003 to demonstrate highly effective leadership and vision in the face of the current business environment and consistently delivered financial and operating performance that met or exceeded business objectives.
-During fiscal 2003, Mr. Snyder received \$300,000 in base salary, a salary that falls approximately within the range of the 50th and 75th percentile of the two types of comparison information used by the Compensation Committee to determine executive compensation, but which the Compensation Committee believes is appropriate in light of Mr. Snyder's expertise in the technology industry.
+Additionally, the Compensation Committee assesses the nature and scope of the chief executive officer's responsibilities and the chief executive officer's contribution to the company's financial results.
+Mr. Snyder's responsibilities also include the day-to-day management of the company, including the management and direction provided to members of the company's senior management team, development, articulation and supervision of the implementation of the company's business realignment and implementation of the company's long-term business strategy and product development plans, selection and management of the disposition of underperforming business units and the launch of the company's two new businesses, scheduling software and intellectual property-licensing.
+During fiscal 2004, Mr. Snyder received \$300,000 in base salary, the same as in the prior year.